By Joy Avery, MSN, RN

 Digital staff rounding offers leadership the tools to check in on every one of their valued staff members and provide them with the resources they need during this difficult and unprecedented time.

 CipherHealth’s suite of digital tools are proven to benefit healthcare professionals and healthcare organizations alike.
-As we enter the third year of the COVID-19 pandemic, technologies such as these will be essential in supporting new and veteran nurses.
+As we enter the third year of the COVID-19 pandemic, technologies such as these will be essential in supporting new and veteran nurses, as well as increase effective communication in nursing.